syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 N>• When `ResourceIdCollection` not added to 'ScheduleAppointment' then the appointment will not be displayed in when `ResourceGroupType` set as `Resource` or `Date`.
 • When `ResourceGroupType` set as `None`, resource view will be collapsed and all scheduler DataSource events will be displayed.
-• You can also add or remove appointment resources dynamically.
+• You can also add or remove the appointment resources dynamically.

 ### Multiple resource sharing

-Multiple resources can share the same events or appointments, if appointment details edited or updated then the changes will reflect on all other shared instances simultaneously.
+Multiple resources can share the same events or appointments.
+If the appointment details edited or updated, then the changes will reflect on all other shared instances simultaneously.

 {% tabs %}
 {% highlight c# %}